-A gamer since birth who spent the first two years of my life mastering World 1-1 on an NES.
-Nowadays, I'm an enthusiast who enjoys shooters, roguelikes, pro wrestling, digital hat collections, and arcade machines.
-Go ahead and follow me on Twitter if that doesn't sound crazy.
+Alex is a lifelong gamer who cut his teeth mastering World 1-1 on the NES.
+Nowadays, he's an enthusiast who enjoys shooters, roguelikes, pro wrestling, digital hat collections, and arcade machines.
+He also happens to be TechRaptor's Reviews Editor.
+Go ahead and follow him on Twitter if that doesn't sound crazy.

 I've been an avid gamer since the young age of 6, and have taken a journey to start writing and producing video content to share my love of video games with the world.
 I have a degree in computer science from the University of Illinois at Urbana Champaign, and had worked in the transit industry working on Ticket Vending Machines, and fareboxes in mass transit.
 When it became clear that the kind of work that I wanted to do was eluding me despite always being considered an "up and coming star", I left my job and decided to start creating video content.

 I started a youtube channel, https://www.youtube.com/channel/UCLXbNv80pHXWgqlf9i3oikQ, to start sharing my thoughts on new games, as well as producing content in a variety of ways.